Program development and approval processes ensure academic programs meet quality assurance, and market viability and sustainability standards are met.

-Faculties wishing to develop new programs or to make major revisions to existing programs must provide a concept proposal to the DVCA Faculty Group (DVCA/FG).
-For advice on entry requirements, contact the APEAC Executive Officer.
-The concept is discussed and if considered feasible, a working group (the APEAC Program Working Group) is established to develop a program plan concurrently with a Marketing and Communications Assessment of the viability and sustainability of the proposed program.
-A program plan must be completed within 90 days of receiving approval for the concept proposal.
+Faculties wishing to develop new programs or to make major revisions to existing programs must present the concept to the DVCA Faculty Group (DVCAFG).
+The concept is discussed and if considered feasible, a working group (the APEAC Program Working Group) is established to develop a program plan concurrently with a Marketing and Communications' Assessment of the sector demand and potential market for the proposed program.
+A program plan must be completed within 90 days of receiving approval for the concept (completion of a program plan is generally recognised by inclusion on the APEAC agenda).
 Once completed, the program plan is submitted to the Academic Program Entry and Approval Committee (APEAC) for approval.
-Requests for the deletion of programs should be submitted directly to the APEAC Executive Officer, and do not need to be submitted to the DVCA/FG.
+Requests for the deletion of programs should be submitted directly to the APEAC Executive Officer, and do not need to be submitted to the DVCAFG.

-Note that for proposals regarding research degrees, the approval proces is managed through Research Education and Development Committee (REDC).
+Note that for proposals regarding research degrees, the approval process is managed through Research Education and Development Committee (REDC).